Turquoise Stone: A North Star Gem

 Expanding on a Turquoise Tradition

 Although new on the market, North Star turquoise already has a heritage as the latest chapter in the story of Cripple Creek turquoise.
-Cripple Creek, of course, is first and foremost synonymous with gold.
+Cripple Creek, of course, is first and foremost synonymous with gold mining.
 Perched 9,500 feet high on the western slope of Colorado’s iconic Pikes Peak, the town is named for a nearby rocky creek notorious for crippling cattle.
 Cripple Creek was born in an 1892 gold strike; just eight years later it had grown into a booming city of 20,000 residents with 400 mines turning out one million troy ounces of gold per year.

-The first miners at what is now Cripple Creek, however, were not gold miners, but Native Americans who collected turquoise from exposed veins.
+The first miners at what is now Cripple Creek, however, were not gold miners, but Native Americans who collected turquoise stone from exposed veins.
 Their points and scrapers of flaked chalcedony are found today along with bits of turquoise on the surface of the North Star Mine.

 “Turquoise was not mined in Vermont where I was born and raised,” Clint admits.
 “But my people—the Abenaki—recognized its spiritual significance and passed that along to me.
 So owning a turquoise mine today means a great deal to me—it’s something I feel I was meant to do.”